wikimedia/operations-software-varnish-varnishkafka/README.md

 Please see the configuration file example, *varnishkafka.conf.example*, for a full description of configuration properties.

-The standard Varnish VSL command line arguments are supposed, both through the command line and configuration file.
+The standard Varnish VSL command line arguments are supported, both through the command line and configuration file.

 # License